milanpaudel/billShare/README.md

 # billShare
-This app will let the users to share expenses and settle the transactions between group of friends.
+This app will let the users split the bills among the friend groups.